Wacom-Developer/sdk-for-devices-ios/README.md

 ## Introduction

+> **NB: The iOS release of the Wacom Ink SDK for devices is due to be discontinued soon.
+Support for the Wacom Ink SDK for devices for iOS will no longer be offered.**

 ---

 The Wacom Ink SDK for devices incorporates the *Common Device Library* (CDL) supplied as a single library that can handle different types of pen or touch input from Wacom and third-party devices.